Diffusion Models in Simulation-Based Inference: A Tutorial Review: Design Choices for Diffusion Models in Simulation-Based Inference

 Each parameterization shifts the learning emphasis: $\epsilonb$-prediction is robust but weak at very low noise; $\z_0$-prediction excels at low noise but becomes unstable at high noise; velocity and EDM prediction recondition the problem to achieve uniform difficulty across time steps.
 While most SBI papers still use the score prediction, there is growing interest in EDM-style targets due to their improved stability and efficiency (\autoref{tab:papers}).
 Crucially, with appropriate weighting of the loss, the different parameterizations are mathematically equivalent \citep{KingmaGao2023}:

 If no correction is applied, switching the parameterization implicitly changes the weighting function.
 In fact, score prediction without weighting corresponds to using noise prediction with weights proportional to $1/\sigma_t^2$.
 A practical strategy is to predict any convenient target, map it back to the noise domain, and compute the loss there \citep{salimans2022progressive}.
 This ensures that the parameterization does not distort the effective weighting over noise levels $\lambda_t$.
+Moreover, it is also possible to predict a scalar potential $p(\z_t)$ to ensure the prediction is a valid score at the cost of repeatedly differentiating during inference \citep{guo2023egc}.
 Different methods, such as continuous normalizing flows, flow matching, and consistency models, are all connected to diffusion models by the choice of parameterization of the neural estimator, as will be discussed in \autoref{sec:beyond_sde}.